scratchcpp/libscratchcpp/docs/Image formats.md

 \page imageFormats Image formats

 To work with costumes, libscratchcpp has to read image files from Scratch projects.
-Only JPEG is currently supported, but support for PNG is coming soon.
+Only JPEG and PNG are currently supported, but SVG is going to be supported in the future.

 # Implementing a custom image format
 To implement a custom image format that libscratchcpp doesn't support,